gavz/lucasg.github.io/_posts/2017-01-07-Renaming-a-Win32-executable-to-main-exe-launch-the-Xbox-DVR-popup.md

 <br>

-After confirming the quirky behaviour on my machine, I spin up ```Process Hacker``` (fantastic software by the way) to get additional informations on the Xbox popup.
+After confirming the quirky behavior on my machine, I spin up ```Process Hacker``` (fantastic software by the way) to get additional informations on the Xbox popup.
 That's where it gets tricky : the popup is a modal that disappear whenever it lose focus.
 Which means every time I click somewhere in the ```Process Hacker``` GUI, the XBox process exit.

 ![I kinda cheated to create this snapshot, can you see how ?](/assets/ProcHackerSnapshot.png)